Glyphack/Glyphack/content/blog/huec/index.md

 ```

 Some characteristics have "Read" in front of them.
-This means you can read their values, using Blendr.
+This means you can read their values using Blendr.

 Now the question is, what does each characteristic do?
 There are two ways to find this out:

-Randomly write data into different characteristics to see if the lamp reacts
-For example we can write `0x0` into all characteristics and see when the lamp turns off.
-This requires guessing the value for example what turns the light on and off and what value changes the color.
+1. Randomly write data into different characteristics to see if the lamp reacts.
+For example we can write `0x00` into all characteristics and see when the lamp turns off.
+This requires guessing what value turns the light on and off and what value changes the color.

-Use the app to change properties of the lamp and then read values using Blendr.
+2. Use the app to change properties of the lamp and then read values using Blendr.

-I turned the lamp off and checked what characteristic has `0x0` in it.
+I turned the lamp off and checked what characteristic has `0x00` in it.
-It was the `932c32bd-0002-47a2-835a-a8d455b859dd`.
-Which suggests that it's for the power.
+It was the `932c32bd-0002-47a2-835a-a8d455b859dd`, which suggests that it's for the power.

 To send and receive data from the lamp there is [Bleak](https://bleak.readthedocs.io/en/latest/).